trishume/rubytour/notes.md

 - Using these methods you can convey your intention
 - By matching the construct to your use case you make things easier to read
-- I use Ruby a lot for writing programming contests and this helps me avoid off-by-one bugs.
+- When writing programming contests and this helps me avoid off-by-one bugs.
 While competitors are staring at piles of nested for loops I don't have to waste time checking that `5.times` runs the right number of times.

+# The Best Break Around

+- Lots of other languages have functional constructs like map and each, but as far as I know, only Ruby has looping control flow constructs that work with this.
+- Ruby's break can get out of any block based method, abandoning the rest of the caller's execution
+- This also works with `next` which just skips past the end of the block.
+- This means all of Ruby's fancy loops work exactly as you would expect built in loops to work

+# Integer.times

+the documentation for the simplest looping construct shows us that most loops actually can return an enumerator, which lets you call fancy enumerable methods on your loop.

+# String#scrub

+- This one is new in Ruby 2.1.
+It stops messed up unicode input from crashing your program.
+- Checking if it is just me who has this problem with finding bad data on the internet: has anyone else had a ruby script crash because of malformed UTF characters?

+# String#ljust

+- Useful for text based output where you want things to line up, especially tables.

+# Array#transpose

+Useful for grid based programs, especially A.Is